csholmq/vscode-excel-to-markdown-table/README.md

 * @deshorsley for bug fix and test coverage!
 * @tylerhaigh for refactoring and test coverage!
 * @usagi for new line handling and refactoring!
+* @trackds for migrating to internal VSCode clipboard API

 ## Known Issues
 * None